nonocutt/Pinball/README.md

 ### Powerups

 - There are 2 types of powerups both of them last for 10 seconds.
-  - **BigBall** makes the ball bigger and let the player impossible to lose life.
+  - **BigBall** makes the ball bigger and let the player hard to lose life from the gap.
 Each wall hit grants the player 10 pts.
 The gravity becomes lighter.
   - **DoubleScore** doubles the score increments.

 - When there is no powerup item in the game, it respawns after 30 seconds.